DragonRidersUnite/docs-prototype-docsify/docs/API/layout.md

 ## debug_primitives

-Function returns an array of primities that can be rendered to the screen to help you place items within the grid.
+Function returns an array of primitives that can be rendered to the screen to help you place items within the grid.

 **Example:**